-By Napoleon’s death in 1821 Ascension had become a victualling station and sanatorium for ships engaged in the suppression of the slave trade around the West African coast.
+By Napoleon’s death in 1821 Ascension had become a victualing station and sanatorium for ships engaged in the suppression of the slave trade around the West African coast.
 In 1823 the island was taken over by the Royal Marines.
 It remained under the supervision of the British Board of Admiralty until 1922, when it was made a Dependency of St Helena by Royal Letters Patent.

 In 1957 a US presence was re-established, the airfield was enlarged and is now also the south east tracking station of the USAF Eastern Test Range.
 In 1967 a NASA tracking station was built and supported the Apollo lunar landing programme.
-Although this has since closed down NASA operations such as the Space Shuttle continue to be supported from Ascension by the USAF until it was taken out of service.
+Although this has since closed down NASA operations such as the Space Shuttle continued to be supported from Ascension by the USAF until it was taken out of service.

 In 1982 the Island supported operations in the Falkland Islands and a RAF detachment continues to operate on the island in support of the Falklands garrison and the Falkland Islands bound South Atlantic Airbridge operation.